dlee533/just-the-docs/docs/task2.md

 4. Click the checkbox for all functions that require unit tests
 > ![Click the checkbox for all functions that require unit tests](../assets/images/task2-2-4.png)

+❗ **Note:** You must check the checkbox next to the function or else a unit test will not be created.

 5. Click ```Ok```
 > ![Click "Ok"](../assets/images/task2-2-5.png)

 6. Add file to Git repository if prompted
 > ![Add file to Git repository if prompted](../assets/images/task2-2-6.png)

+❗ **Note:** See [Adding, Committing and Pushing your code to Github](https://dlee.ca/user-documentation/docs/task3/) for manually adding the file to your git repository.

 ---